damanujan/php-NetatmoCameraAPI/README.md

 This API allow you to fully control Netatmo Presence cameras settings, monitoring, floodlight (mode, intensity, records), and alerts settings.

 - No need for official Netatmo SDK or any other ressources!
-- No need for Netatmo connect application
+- No need for Netatmo connect application.
-- You need only your Netatmo account login and password.

 The following operations are currently supported: